blold/help-center/docs/6_AML Policy/README.md

 **Policy roles and responsibilities**

-Nauticus Board of Directors (the Board) and Senior Management have ongoing oversight of our AML/CTF policy and procedures.
+The Nauticus Founders and Senior Management have ongoing oversight of our AML/CTF policy and procedures.
 All permanent and temporary employees must comply with these, attend training specific to their role, and report suspicious matters or behaviours.